This content is provided by Chambers. Learn more about our methodology

 Handles company and professional negligence cases as part of a broad commercial chancery practice.
 Several of his cases have a media and entertainment or IP element to them.
-His works include cases concerning the enforcement of guarantees and security, breaches of warranty and asset tracing.
+His work includes cases concerning the enforcement of guarantees and security, breaches of warranty and asset tracing.

-Recent work: Acted in a claim against the directors and advisers of a property investment company alleging fraud and conspiracy.
+Recent work: Instructed by a tax adviser and alleged shadow director in a GBP35 million claim against the directors and advisers of a property investment company over alleged fraud and conspiracy.

 Matthew Collings QC

 A respected QC with a litigious and advisory commercial chancery practice that is strong on company law and insolvency cases.
 Sources describe him as a good litigator who is excellent at cases where the client is in a tight spot.
 He also has extensive experience of working on international matters in Hong Kong, the Channel Islands, the Bahamas, Jamaica and Iceland.

 Strengths: "He has a very impressive reputation at the Bar.
 He's a go-to man for tricky appellate work and is a name known by everybody at the Commercial Chancery Bar.
 He's a magnanimous opponent."